BS in Kinesiology

 Mission

-Our mission in the kinesiology major is to shape difference makers who care for the whole person—body, mind, and spirit.
-We believe that exercise, movement, and sport help people thrive by improving health, fitness, and quality of life across the lifespan.
-To achieve our goals, we equip lifelong learners who are academically engaged, relationally focused, vocationally aware, and wellness oriented using approaches that are discipline based and grounded within a Christian worldview.
+Our mission in the BS in Kinesiology program is to shape difference makers who care for the whole person—body, mind, and spirit—through the promotion of scholarship and professional practice in the disciplines of kinesiology.
+To achieve our mission, we equip lifelong learners who are academically engaged, relationally focused, vocationally aware, and wellness-oriented using approaches that are discipline-based and grounded within a Christian worldview.

 Health Professions